dominique-unruh/mathquill-for-gmail/README.md

 ## Quirks

 The plugin has a number of quirks:
 * If you close the compose window, or Gmail while a formula editor is still open, a textbox and some useless characters will be included in your mail.
-Always leave the formula editor with enter. (#3)
+Always leave the formula editor with enter. (issue #3)
 * When clicking on a formula to edit it, the formula editor will appear, but there will also be Gmail's menu for resizing the picture!
-You can simply ignore it, it vanishes as soon as you start typing. (#4)
+You can simply ignore it, it vanishes as soon as you start typing. (issue #4)
-* In Chromium, when you edit an empty formula and type the first letter, the formula editor loses focus.
-Simply press Ctrl-M or click on the formula editor to get the focus back. (#2)
-* Paste (e.g., Ctrl-V) does not work. (#1)

 (For anything you would like fixed, please express so in the corresponding [issue] (https://github.com/dominique-unruh/mathquill-for-gmail/issues).
 I am more likely to try and fix a problem if there is expressed interest.)